seth-so/portfolio/_posts/2020-09-07-just-because.md

 The way it works is pretty simple.
 All you need to do is cross CRT i/o channels to create electronic synethesia (fancy speak for music visualizer).
 Switch x and y channels, replace video with audio to modulate the vertical deflection coil, toss in an amplifier, sprinkle in some balance-resistors, and voilà, you have an oscilloscope.
 Pretty simple process for an awesome result!

 ## More Coming Soon...
-1. Vacuum Tube Theremin - built and in testing phase
 2. Rover - under construction
 3. Jeff-Rosin Wooden Mirror - currently planning